About the Wisconsin Humane Society

-WHS operates shelters in Milwaukee, Ozaukee and Racine Counties, and recently opened a high-volume, low-cost spay/neuter clinic in West Allis.
+WHS operates shelters in Milwaukee, Ozaukee, Racine, Brown, and Door Counties, as well as a low-cost spay/neuter clinic in West Allis.
 The WHS Milwaukee Campus is also home to one of the largest and busiest wildlife rehabilitation hospitals in the country.

 WHS was one of a handful of shelters that pioneered “as long as it takes,” ensuring that all animals available for adoption have as long as they need to find a new home.
 We have not euthanized for reasons of space or time since the construction of our Milwaukee facility in 1999.
 We were able to honor this commitment by making strategic and innovative decisions about our work.
 We were among the first organizations in the country to:

 WHS receives no general government support.
 We are funded through the generous support of community-minded companies, foundations, and caring individuals.